 hide.me’s free plan has good security features and supports torrenting.
 However, it caps your data at 10GB per month, allows just 1 connection, only includes 5 server locations, and only works with popular streaming services like Netflix and Amazon Prime.
 The premium plans unlock unlimited data, access to all of its server locations across 50+ countries, and support up to 10 device connections.

 5. TunnelBear — Simple and Fun-to-Use VPN

-TunnelBear is great for beginners with its intuitive interface and fun design — the Windows app has animated bears all of the place.
+TunnelBear is great for beginners with its intuitive interface and fun design — the Windows app has animated bears all over the place.
 Its free plan includes access to all servers in 45+ countries and all of the features that are in its premium plans.
-However, you only get very limited 500 MB/month data cap and 1 connection.
+You can use its free plan on unlimited devices, but you only get a very limited 500 MB/month data cap.

 TunnelBear’s security is up to par with other premium VPNs.
 It has built-in WebRTC and IPv6 leak protection, an obfuscation feature called GhostBear, split-tunneling (SplitBear), and supports torrenting and streaming — but with only 500 MB of data per month, it’s not enough to stream for more than 5-10 minutes in HD.

 However, TunnelBear’s speeds while browsing were good, and I enjoyed fast speeds when downloading torrents on uTorrent as well — though the 500 MB/month limit really restricted how much I could download on the free plan.
 You can get an extra 1 GB of data if you tweet about TunnelBear, but it’s still nowhere near as good as Proton VPN’s unlimited data, or even Windscribe and hide.me’s 10 GB/month allowance.